G1ANT-Robot/G1ANT.Addon.Appium/G1ANT.Appium/Commands/ButtonCommand.md

 ## Example

-This example shows how the Excel commands work together: the `appium.open` command starts a new appium session, then the `appium.button` command emulates press of the *Back* button, and the `appium.close` command closes the session.
+This example shows how the Button commands work together: the `appium.open` command starts a new appium session, then the `appium.button` command emulates press of the *Back* button, and the `appium.close` command closes the session.

 ```G1ANT
 appium.open apppackage ‴com.exampleapp.android‴ appactivity ‴com.exampleapp.mainactivity.MainActivity‴